dsa-ntc/peninsuladsa-ntc.github.io/_pages/public-transit.md

 <h4>:warning: Push the SamTrans Board of Directors to join SB 63!</h4>

-We have to act fast to prevent the SamTrans BOD from sleepwalking us into the worst-case transit scenario.
-Making public comments—in person, via Zoom, or by email—at [SamTrans BOD](https://www.samtrans.com/board-of-directors/meetings) meetings is the best way to guarantee airtime for socialist perspectives and directly influence San Mateo County's transit decision makers.
+Thanks to grassroots efforts like our coalition's Save Bay Area Transit rally (July 1), SamTrans is starting to lean our way!
+Keep making public comments—in person, via Zoom, or by email—at [SamTrans BOD](https://www.samtrans.com/board-of-directors/meetings) meetings is the best way to guarantee airtime for socialist perspectives and directly influence San Mateo County's transit decision makers.

 <h3>:rotating_light: Demand Action at the Next BOD Meeting (Wednesday, July 2, 2pm)</h3>